Sbef98/IOT/README.md

 # IOT
-A led is enough somtimes
+A led is enough sometimes